One-Rehearsal Anthems for the Small Church Choir

 I’d love to hear from you:

-What are your favorite resources or ideas for instant anthems?
+What are your favorite one-rehearsal anthems?